oemof/tespy/docs/modules/networks.rst

     variables.
 Maybe it is only one variable causing the instability, its increment is much larger than the increment of the other variables?

+If you run multiple simulations and a simulation crashed due to an internal error (e.g. fluid property related), and you still want the next simulations to perform correctly, you have to call the :py:meth:`tespy.networks.network.Network.reset_topology_reduction_specifications` method after the failed simulation and before you run the next simulation.
+Usually, this happens automatically as part of the post-processing, but in case the simulation crashed before that, this step cannot be executed.
+Then, restarting the simulation is not possible.

 Did you experience other errors frequently and have a workaround/tips for resolving them?
 You are very welcome to contact us and share your experience for other users!